david8801/flow/content/blog/it-sphere-how-to-start.md

 Unfortunately, at the university, no one explains the current working conditions.
 No one even says you can’t feed yourself with metaphors or years of adoring the hope of getting money for your idea.
 Nobody explains that you need money for a graduation movie, which is difficult to earn because you spend twelve hours a day, seven days a week, attending endless classes and only have time to work at night.
 As you understand, this is, first and foremost, the destruction of your physical and moral health.

 After the graduation exam, I was exhausted and disappointed.
 My best friend, a programmer, encouraged me to study design, and I am very grateful to him for showing me a different world, with varying conditions of working and cooperation.
-I will say that my craving for drawing and creativity helped me in rejecting web design for myself.
+I will say that my craving for drawing and creativity helped me in rejecting web design myself.
 I started learning web design for 3–4 hours a day and tried to figure out what kind of miracle it was.
 I did not even think about where the button in the application comes from and who does the design.

 # Where do I start?